-Project Fi also leans on Wifi, and lets you both call and text when connected to a Wifi network.
-Special software on the phone also automatically connects the phone to open Wifi networks to help limit your mobile data usage, and when it does so also routes your traffic through a Google VPN for safety and connection stability.
+Project Fi isn't a traditional carrier in many ways.
+First of all, it works by combining access to T-Mobile, Sprint and U.S. Cellular's networks, with a SIM card that can actively switch between the three without any user intervention.
+It also leans on Wi-Fi when possible, and lets you both call and text when connected to a Wi-Fi network.
+Special software on the phone also automatically connects to open Wi-Fi networks to help limit your mobile data usage, and when it does so also routes your traffic through a Google VPN for safety and connection stability.

+The other part of the experience that differentiates Project Fi is its simple and logical billing system.
 Prices start at $20 per month for the "Fi Basics," which is unlimited talk, text and keeping your account active.
-After that it's $10 per gigabyte of data you use in the U.S. and abroad, with international speeds capped at 256kbps.
+After that it's $10 per gigabyte of data you use in the U.S. and abroad in well over 100 countries, no matter what.

 Project Fi is a prepaid phone service, so you pay at the start of each billing cycle based on how much data you intend to use, aka $40 for 4GB, and are rebated on the next month if you use less than what you paid for.
-On the flip side, if you use more than what you paid for you'll simply pay the difference on your next bill at the same standard rate of $10 per gigabyte.
+On the flip side, if you use more than what you paid for you'll simply pay the difference on your next bill at the same standard rate of $10 per gigabyte — no additional overages.

 Beyond the simple pricing model and unique networking features, Project Fi also offers many of the core features that were available from Google Voice.
 That means you can forward calls to your Project Fi number on to other phones, as well as make calls and texts from other devices using the Hangouts app.